 On Saturday, Lopez celebrated her 52nd birthday with an Instagram photo dump on a yacht in Saint Tropez (where A-Rod was also spotted for his 46th birthday), capped off with a steamy shot of her and Affleck locked in a passionate embrace.
 The next day, pictures of the two appearing to replicate their famous pose from Lopez’ 2002 “Jenny From the Block” video flooded the zone.
 On Monday, Lopez was publicly rocking a brand-new “BEN” necklace (and this isn’t even the one he personally designed for her birthday) while shopping in Monaco.
 By Hollywood celebrity relationships standards, they’re just about ready to announce an engagement (again), which would certainly fit their current trajectory of reliving the highlights reel of their early aughts romance.

-Listen, I understand the skepticism surrounding the relationship.
+Listen, I understand the scepticism surrounding the relationship.
 Lopez and Affleck’s relationship is buying them a lot of public goodwill right now, and they both have movies coming out in the next few months — Marry Me for Lopez, and The Last Duel for Affleck — among many other projects.
 Hollywood has a long history of crafting fake relationships to boost box office numbers for its A-list darlings — and you don’t even have to go back that far.
 Though never confirmed as such, Kaley Cuoco and Henry Cavill’s 12-day romantic arc back in 2013, which very shockingly coincided with the release of Man of Steel, was widely considered to be a publicity ploy.

 “I had no one following me until I met Superman.
 I’ve been in this business for 20 years, and my whole life, I could go anywhere, do anything.
 There had not been one paparazzi photo of me until like seven months ago.
 The recognition has been crazy,” Cuoco told Cosmopolitan back in 2014.

-Right now, the love story we’re being given a front row seat to is almost too perfect.
-But that’s exactly why I believe it.
+Right now, the love story we’re being given a front row seat to is almost too perfect But that’s exactly why I believe it.

 Yes, this is a PR stunt.
 But what if it is one meant to cover a real relationship, not a fake one?
 If modern celebrity relationships are a battlefront, Lopez and Affleck are laying down their tattered copy of The Art of War: if you withhold, the public will relentlessly pursue; but give the people what they want on your own terms, and they’ll move on.
 The best way to get any privacy as a celebrity isn’t to just hide.
 It’s to hide in plain sight.